On continuity of Chatterjee's rank correlation and related dependence measures: Sufficient conditions for weak convergence of Markov products

 \subsection{Conditional weak convergence}

 Chatterjee's rank correlation and related dependence measures are defined by comparing conditional distributions.
-Hence, studying continuity of these measures requires to study continuity of conditional distributions.
-To this end, we make use of the concept of conditional weak convergence for which we use the following concepts.
+Hence, studying continuity of these measures requires to study convergence of conditional distributions.
+To this end, we make use of the notion of conditional weak convergence for which we use the following concepts.